UlysseCoteAllard/MyoArmbandDataset/README.md

 Matplotlib https://matplotlib.org/

-Installation through of the librairies is the easiest and fastest way to have the code running (https://conda.io/docs/user-guide/install/download.html).
+Installation through Anaconda is the easiest and fastest way to have the code running (https://conda.io/docs/user-guide/install/download.html).

 The files that should be utilized to launch the experiments are evaluate_spectrogram_source_network.py (no transfer learning) and evaluate_spectrogram_target_network.py (with transfer learning).
 Similar files are available for the CWT-based ConvNet.